Gigantica on Instagram Gigantica on Facebook

 Description

 A swim with snags in open water, which almost always hold fish.
 Has good form year round, and is a consistently productive swim.
 When the wind switches and starts blowing a strong southerly, it is almost certain that the fish won't be far behind.
-Long range is not necessary in this swim, and more often than not, the fish will be around the marker poles at 50-60yds.
+Long range is not necessary in this swim, and more often than not, the fish will be around 50-60yds especially in the spring and summer.

 Notable Captures